Taekwondo New Zealand Kukkiwon Cup International Open 2026

 Pairs & Team members must be of the same “Belt and Age grouping” as for individual competition.

-PAIRS OR TEAMS - COLOUR BELT DIVISIONS
+PAIRS OR TEAMS - BLACK BELT DIVISION 2 AND ALL COLOUR BELT DIVISIONS

 Pairs can be any mix of gender.